WikiEducationFoundation/WikiEduDashboard/docs/production_troubleshooting.md

 * Useful commands:
   * Delete all uniquejobs keys: `redis-cli --raw keys "uniquejobs*" | xargs redis-cli del`
   * List all uniquejobs keys within redis-cli: `keys uniquejobs*`

+## Database encoding errors related to unicode

+Currently, mysql/mariadb use utf8mb4 by default and newly created databases will have columns that can handle 4-byte emoji characters.
+But the databases in production were created before this was the case, and have some columns that use utfmb3.
+For columns that are indexed, changing the encoding is complicated because the index size can change to become incompatible.
+For cases without any indexed columns that need conversion, an ALTER TABLE command will work.
+For example, to fix the `ticket_dispenser_messages` column in Wiki Education production in September 2024, we used this command:

+* `ALTER TABLE ticket_dispenser_messages CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;`

+(It ran very quickly on 20k rows.)